 Accessibility at the pool

 The pool area is wheelchair accessible.
-The game room bathroom directly adjacent to the pool room is fully accessible — transfer shower, grab bars at the commode and shower, adjustable showerhead, and a wheelchair-friendly sink.
+The game room bathroom directly adjacent to the pool room is accessible — transfer shower, grab bars at the commode and shower, adjustable showerhead, and a wheelchair-friendly sink.
 It has a second door that opens directly into the pool room, so wheelchair users don't need to go through the game room.

 There is no pool lift.
 Full accessibility details are here.